getty-zig/getty.so/pages/contributing/index.md

 Contributions to Getty are very welcome! 😄

 This document contains some information and a few guidelines to help get you started.
-If you have any questions about contributing, feel free to reach out to me on the [Zig Discord](https://discord.gg/gxsFFjE) (`kacho#1012`).
+If you have questions about contributing or Getty, feel free to reach out on the [Getty Discord](https://discord.gg/njDA67U5ph) (`ibokuri#1012`).

 ## Zig